- All Years - Student Medication and Medical Conditions

 Whilst the majority of our students follow the dress code correctly, there are a small number of students who are not attending school with a blazer/suit jacket and are wearing skirts of an inappropriate length, made from lycra material.
 We appreciate your support in ensuring that ALL students adhere to the dress code.
 The following link to the dress code may be useful when students are selecting clothes to wear to school.

 As per the school calendar, please be advised that the Year 12 Parents Evening will take place on Thursday 7th February.
 Appointments will be available from 4.30pm to 7.30pm.
-Students will make appointments directly with staff towards the end of January.
+Students should now make appointments directly with staff .
 This is an important opportunity to discuss your son/daughter’s progress directly with the subject teacher and Mrs Spencer and Mrs Sharp will be available to see parents about general enquiries/concerns.

 Students have been asked to see Mrs Spencer if they want to attend the Oxbridge Student Conference in Birmingham, on Tuesday March 19th .
 This conference is aimed at students who want to explore applying to either Oxford or Cambridge.
 The academic profile of a suitable student is usually a large number of A/A* grades at GCSE level and they should be predicted to achieve approximately A*A*A to AAA at A Level.
 The cost of transport to this event will be approximately between £15 to £20, depending on the number of students who wish to attend.
 Please ask your son/daughter if they have seen Mrs Spencer if they wish to attend.